swellee/reaction/README.md

         maxProcessSeconds?: number;
         process?: (payload: PAYLOAD_TYPE, moduleStore: MODULE_STORE) => Promise<PROCEED_RESULT>;
       }
+    ***
+    there's a `name` prop in ModuleAction, this prop helps you find the action easily in ReduxDevtools during development;
+    ***
+    and the `maxProcessSeconds` prop tell the framework that allow this action's process to run not more than the given time(unit by seconds), once out of time, the framework will abondon its process result,and go to execute next moduleAction. the default value is `8`s hold by `reaction.defaultMaxProcessSeconds`
 ## tips
   - there're much more comments in the source code [file](https://github.com/swellee/reaction/blob/master/src/reaction.tsx)
   - there're several means of usage examples in the source code [project](https://github.com/swellee/reaction)
   - also, there's a flutter-implements project [here](https://github.com/swellee/flutter_reaction)
+## todo plan
+  - provide a plugin system
+  - provide a plugin to manage undo/redo